Zanko-WRM/GNN-Surrogate-for-Stormwater-Systems/README.md

     ```bash
     pip install -r requirements.txt
     ```
     *Note: If you plan to use a GPU, ensure your CUDA Toolkit version is compatible with the `torch` version specified in `requirements.txt`.
-If you encounter issues or do not have a compatible GPU, consider installing the CPU-only version of PyTorch and PyTorch Geometric packages by manually adjusting `requirements.txt` before installation.*

 ### Configuration

 The `config.yml` file is central to customizing the entire workflow.
 It defines paths, feature sets, model architecture, training hyperparameters, and more.